World version W5: W5 Fighter Series

 Over the years W5 has taken the best rules from different sports and created their own set of rules.
 W5 rules are to be followed under the banner of "Championship of Five Continents."
 The main principle behind W5's rules is to create a transparent guideline to how fighter's are selected.
 In order to determine the strongest athletes, fighters must go through a series of W5 fights throughout the year.
 If their performance is deemed high enough a fighter has the chance to fight for a W5 world title in the final tournament.
 Since 2014 many tournaments have been called "W5 Grand Prix" which also includes name of the city where the event was organized in and the slogan which the tournament is held under (e.g W5 Grand Prix Vienna Winner's Energy).

 Rounds

 Regular fights are three rounds of three minutes each.
 If the score is tied at the end of the third round the supervising judge may award an extra round to determine the winner.
 If an extra round is awarded the scores of the previous three rounds are voided and only the result of the fourth round will be considered.
 Title fights, which include W5 World Champion, W5 Intercontinental Champion, and W5 European Champion are five rounds.
 The break between rounds is one minute.

 Scoring system

 W5 uses the standard 10 point scoring system.
 There are three judges that score each bout.
-A superviser oversees the judging and makes all final decisions where one is deemed necessary.
+A supervisor oversees the judging and makes all final decisions where one is deemed necessary.
 Round winner gets 10 points, the loser gets nine points or less.
 A tie for each round is possible.